Over nine out of ten employers recommend Acas' in-house workplace training

 - Acas stands for Advisory, Conciliation and Arbitration Service.
 We aim to improve organisations and working life through better employment relations.
 We help with employment relations by supplying up-to-date information, independent advice and high quality training, and working with employers and employees to solve problems and improve performance.
 Acas is an independent and impartial statutory body governed by a Council made up of members from business, trade unions, academia and the law.

-- For more information about Acas training services, check Training and Business Solutions.
+- For more information about Acas training services, check Training Courses, Workshops and Projects.

 - The Acas helpline - 0300 123 1100 - is available from 8am to 8pm, Monday to Friday and from 9am to 1pm on Saturdays.
 Advice is free and confidential so callers do not have to give their names.
 Research commissioned by Acas and available at Acas Helpline, found over nine out of ten employers (96 per cent) who call the Acas helpline would recommend it to a colleague.